Particl-Community/academy/in-depth/indepth_escrow.rst

 When an issue arises, it is usually settled following a very rigid set of policies rather than being dealt with on a case-by-case basis.
 This allows a greater number of issues to be resolved quickly and efficiently, but it also leads to biased resolutions.

 This is nothing like a conspiracy but rather a logical business strategy.
 Marketplaces and payment processors will typically side with buyers in the great majority of cases.
 That's because, for two-sided marketplaces, the sellers tend to follow where the buyers shop online rather than buyers following where vendors are selling.
-That's why marketplaces prioritize happy buyers as opposed to happy vendors.
+That's why marketplaces prioritize happy buyers as o:term:`PPoS`ed to happy vendors.

 Online merchants are well aware of this bias and reduce their exposure to this risk through their prices.